Skip to main content

 Now, what were those two magic words mentioned earlier?
 Altogether now, Black Bags!!
 Your main bag will be tucked down the back or under the boat, all safe and dry.
 Your carryon will get wet.
 Black bags people!
 At one stage I pulled out a roll and I might as well have had gold.
 Other passengers quickly begged to use any leftover bags and I gave half the roll away to help others protect their belongings.
 And we all made rain ponchos.

-Before taking the Rio Escondido, we did read and hear of horrific stories.
-There will be some people puking, you will feel the full effect of mother nature and you might suffer from slight cabin fever or worst case have the worst ‘numb ass’ feeling every experienced by man.
+Before taking the Rio Escondido, we did read and hear horrific stories.
+There will be some people puking, you will feel the full effect of mother nature and you might suffer from slight cabin fever or in the worst case have the worst ‘numb ass’ feeling ever experienced by man.
 Overall, it was not a bad trip.
 We saw young children and elderly folk handle it with pride.
 So don’t be deterred and scared into taking a flight.
 This was so much more fun, and worst case, you can take a flight back.

 Costs: